 The engine starter motor is designed to deliver high horsepower for only very short periods of time.
 Avoid operation for more than 15 seconds at a time.
-Allow at least three minutes for cooling between start attempts.
+Allow at least one minute for cooling between start attempts.
 Due to its high horsepower, this motor builds up considerable heat and can be permanently damaged with prolonged use.
 If it does not operate, check the battery charge and all direct wiring for shorts or loose connections.
-The starter can be damaged in stern drive models if excess bilge water is allowed to come in contact with it.
-Automatic bilge pumps are recommended for boats left in open moorage.